To Live a Decent Life

 After lengthy negotiations, the employers met practically all the dockers’ demands.
 The resolution of the strike became known as ‘the Cardinal’s Peace’.

 Manning’s contribution cannot be attributed merely to his mediation skills.
 He held the trust of both sides.
-The 81 year old archbishop was the son of a banker and was fully conversant with the interests of the City.
+The 81 year old archbishop was the son of a banker and so was fully conversant with the interests of the City.
 But most significantly he knew his people.
 He was loved and respected among the parishes in East London.
 He was the object of working class affection, and had no vested interest other than the flourishing of the communities he served.

 During the strike he forged a friendship with the founder of the Salvation Army, William Booth.
 Their shared concern for the conditions of the working poor comes across in their personal correspondence and in their public writings.
 The year after the strike, Booth was to write “In Darkness England” and the year before, Manning had published his pivotal article, “A Pleading for the Worthless”.